liaojason2/ncku_csie_srecruit_test_environment_image/README.md

 # 2022 NCKU CSIE Second Group Entrance Test Environment Docker Container Image

 Practice entrance test in container.
-I'm not responsibility to anything about test (container environment doesn't correct ..).

 ## Background

-I try to run some practice file on my computer (Apple Macbook Pro 14 inch with M1 Pro chip), but result doesn't expect as documents, I need a similar environment to practice.
+I try to run some practice files on my computer (Apple Macbook Pro 14 inch with M1 Pro chip), but the result doesn't expect as documents.
+I need a similar environment to practice.
-Create a VM too waste time, container is more lightweight, I think it is a great solution.
+Creating a VM cost lots of time, and the container is more lightweight.
+So it will be a great solution.

 ## Quickstart